zhangzhengde0225/CDNet/docs/DATASETS.md

       -- ...
    --|--test  # validation labels
 ```
-Each .txt file contains annotations in the form of CLS XC YC W H in each line.
+Each .txt file contains annotations in the format of CLS XC YC W H in each line.

+CLS(Classes): crosswalk, guide_arrows

+XC YC W H in terms of percentage.

 ## Testsets